========= Copyright 2023-2024 @ CAMEL-AI.org. All Rights Reserved. =========

 Args:

-servers (Optional[List[_MCPServer]]): List of _MCPServer
+servers (Optional[List[MCPClient]]): List of MCPClient

-instances to manage.
+instances to manage. (default: :obj:`None`)

 config_path (Optional[str]): Path to a JSON configuration file

-defining MCP servers.
+defining MCP servers. (default: :obj:`None`)

 Note:

-Either `servers` or `config_path` must be provided.
-If both are
+Either `servers`, `config_path`, or `config_dict` must be provided.

 headers using the "headers" field to connect to protected MCP server